 1. A highly addictive snack that requires a 12 step program to stop eating.

-2. A person or thing that cracks.
-Probably from eating too many crackers.
+2. A thing that cracks.
+Probably me, from eating too many crackers.

 You know how when you’re sick, all you want is Saltine crackers and fizzy ginger soda?
 That’s how I’ve felt lately, except I’m not sick at all—I just want to eat crackers.
 Weird, right?
 No matter what I do, my body just rejects all foods that aren’t a salty cracker or chip.